Developer-Ankur-kumar/WisdomleafMovieApp/README.md

 The app is created with an MVC design pattern, using omdbapi free API.

-while working on this app I've learned/ mastered:
+While working on this app I've Implement:

 Passing data and communication between objects using a Delegation pattern